Find out how much you can afford today

 How much of your income should go on a mortgage?

 The amount of your income that should go on a mortgage will vary depending on circumstances.
 If your outgoings are low and you’re happy to take on the risk of a larger amount of debt, you may be happy taking out the biggest mortgage a lender offers you.
-Alternatively, you may prefer to be more cautious in the amount you borrow to keep your mortgage payments as low as possible.

 How much can you afford to borrow for a mortgage if you have bad credit?

 If you have bad credit you may need a bigger deposit and you may not be able to borrow as much.
 But this will depend on your circumstances including what your credit issues were and how recent they were.
 Find out more in our guide on Bad credit mortgages.
+Also, it’s a good idea to get expert mortgage advice.

 How much mortgage can I get based on my salary?

-Lenders generally offer up to 4.5 to 5 times your annual salary, so if you earn £50,000, you may be able to borrow up to £250,000 on a mortgage.
-If you’re buying with someone else their income will also be taken into account.
+Lenders generally offer up to 5 times your annual salary, so if you earn £50,000, you may be able to borrow up to £250,000 on a mortgage.
+However, some lenders may offer more.

 What’s happening with house prices?